 Engagement parties come in all shapes and sizes.
 Some are massive soirees with hundreds of guests while others are chill backyard bashes with only a handful of loved ones in attendance.
 If you’re going with the former, you’ll want to be mindful when crafting your guest list.
 Yes, you’re probably super stoked for your big day and want to celebrate with all of your friends, family members and followers, but put some serious thought into who you send your invites to.
 Unless you’re willing to shell out the big bucks for a huge venue, hundreds of meals and tons of favours, you’ll want to rein things in a bit.

-This event is typically geared toward the ladies in the bride’s life.
+The bridal shower is typically geared toward the ladies in the bride’s life.
 Usually, the female family members of the bride and groom attend, along with the bride’s BFFs and bridesmaids.
 Of course, you don’t have to stick to tradition, if you’ve got some close guy friends, feel free to add them to your list, or, throw a co-ed bash and invite along the groom and his buddies, too.

 Of all the pre-wedding parties, the bachelorette and bachelor parties tend to be where the bride and groom let loose the most.
 That being said, not every single one is a wild rager with events that sound like they were torn from the script of The Hangover.
 Tailor the guest list to suit the type of party you're in for.
 For instance, if you want a relaxing day at the spa for your bachelorette, you may only want your bridesmaids and your mom in attendance.
 However, if you’re planning on renting out party buses and booths at a bar in the name of your bachelor, you may be able to up your head count.